-Fig. 5.96 shows the calculated and the measured crust temperatures of the L10 test.
-The simulation results agree well with experimental results, especially in the lower region.
-In the higher region, AIDA underestimates crust formation.
+Fig. 5.97 shows the calculated and the measured crust thickness of the L10 test.
+The simulation results agree well with experimental results.
+In the present cases AIDA slightly overestimate the crust formation (with about 7 %) at all position.
 Since crust formation strongly depends on the material properties and the heat transfer calculation, the minor deviations are likely the result of the aforementioned simplifications in AIDA.
+Another possible reason could be a slight difference between the location of the measurement-sensors and the simulation results.